-Two air sampling events for hexavalent chromium were conducted at the SPY on March 18 and March 22, 2022.
-Data will be reported in future monthly reports when available.
-For brevity and readability, starting with this report (March 2022), Tables D-1a and D-1b of Attachment D present all analytical results from air sampling events conducted during Phase 2 remedy construction available at this time.
+For brevity and readability, starting with the March 2022 report, Tables D-1a and D-1b of Attachment D present all analytical results from air sampling events conducted during Phase 2 remedy construction available at this time.
 Analytical results from air sampling events conducted during Phase 1 remedy construction are available in the February 2022 Monthly Progress Report.